Joshua Marshman

-Joshua Marshman (20 April 1768 – 6 December 1837) was a British Christian missionary in Bengal, India.
+Joshua Marshman (20 April 1768 – 6 December 1837) was a Baptist missionary in Bengal, India from 1799 until his death.
+He was a member of the Serampore trio with William Carey and William Ward.
+The trio founded Serampore University, many primary and secondary schools, and translated and published a large number of works, including translations of the Bible.
+Marshman was "an accomplished scholar, linguist and theologian and was a prolific author and polemicist".
 His mission involved social reforms and intellectual debates with educated Hindus such as Raja Ram Mohan Roy.

 Origins

-Joshua Marshman was born on 20 April 1768 in Britain at Westbury Leigh, Wiltshire.
+Joshua Marshman was born on 20 April 1768 in Britain at Westbury Leigh, Wiltshire, England.
+His father, John Marshman was a weaver.
 Of his family little is known, except that they traced their descent from an officer in the Army of Cromwell, one of a band who, at the Restoration, relinquished, for conscience-sake, all views of worldly aggrandisement, and retired into the country to support himself by his own industry.

 His father John passed the early part of his life at sea and was engaged in the Hind, a British frigate commanded by Captain Robert Bond, at the 1759 capture of Quebec.
 Shortly after this, he returned to England and in 1764 married Mary Couzener.
 She was a descendant of a French family who had sought refuge in England following the revocation of the Edict of Nantes; after his marriage he lived in Westbury Leigh and took up the trade of a weaver.

 Early days

 Marshman's family were poor and could give him little education.
 In 1791, Joshua married Hannah Shepherd and in 1794 they moved from Westbury Leigh to Bristol.
-There they joined the Broadmead Baptist Church, and Marshman taught in a local charity school supported by the church.
-At this time he also studied at the Bristol Baptist College.
+There they joined the Broadmead Baptist Church.
+Baptists at that time were dissenters who separated from the Church of England.
+Marshman taught in a local charity school supported by the church.
+He also studied at the Bristol Baptist College.

+Marshman was appointed a missionary by the Baptist Union of Great Britain.
 On 29 May 1799 Marshman his wife and their two children set out from Portsmouth for India aboard the ship Criterion.
 Although there was a threat of a French naval attack the family landed safely at the Danish settlement of Serampore, a few miles north of Calcutta, on 13 October 1799.